There are literally thousands of sites offering images. Here are some no-cost or low cost options to get you started.

 Keep A Record!

-It is highly recommended that you and your students record the source every image and media item used in a project.
+It is highly recommended that you and your students keep a record of the source every image and media item used in a project.

-If there is ever a question, you can show where the item was obtained and that a good faith effort was made to not violate someone's copyrights.
+If there is ever a question, you can show where the item was obtained and that a good faith effort was made to not violate copyright.

 Google image search can be used in a couple of ways.